Smoking and Pregnancy

 - Decrease baby’s likelihood of developing bronchitis or pneumonia during their first year

 - Help make stopping smoking easier for you

 How to stop smoking when you’re pregnant

 When pregnant, quitting cold turkey is the best option.
 If you can’t manage this, NRT is an alternative.
+Speak to a doctor or pharmacist before taking medicine in pregnancy.
 Stopping cold turkey can be made easier by making a few small changes, such as:

 Stop smoking when pregnant with Nicotine Replacement Therapy

 If you’re struggling to quit smoking cold turkey while pregnant, using Nicotine Replacement Therapy (NRT) is a safer alternative to smoking.
 Before starting, you should talk to your doctor, nurse or pharmacist to make sure you’re making the best choice for you and your baby.

 As NRT products only contain nicotine – with none of the harmful chemicals you get in cigarettes – they’re a safer option than continuing to smoke while you’re pregnant.

 NRT works by providing your body with a low level of nicotine to help reduce unpleasant withdrawal symptoms and cravings that can strike when you stop smoking .

 Fast-acting products can be best when you’re pregnant.
 These can be used intermittently to release quick bursts of nicotine and satisfy urgent cravings to smoke.
 Fast-acting NRT products include: